sebohe/tendermint/STYLE_GUIDE.md

  * Reserve "Save" and "Load" for long-running persistence operations.
 When parsing bytes, use "Encode" or "Decode".
  * Maintain consistency across the codebase.
  * Functions that return functions should have the suffix `Fn`
- * A struct generally shouldn’t have a field named after itself, aka. this shouldn't occur:
+ * Names should not [stutter](https://blog.golang.org/package-names).
+For example, a struct generally shouldn’t have a field named after itself; e.g., this shouldn't occur:
 ``` golang
 type middleware struct {
 	middleware Middleware